The travel industry is going through an exciting transformation and recovery as millennials and Gen Zer’s become the majority of travelers.

 According to data by Deloitte and travel perk, Millennials currently make up 41% of travelers, with Gen Z accounting for another 19%.

 And this trend is only accelerating.
-By 2022, millennials will make up 49% of travelers, while Gen Z will account for 26%.
+In 2022, millennials made up 49% of travelers, while Gen Z account for 26%.

 This for different reasons, such as:

 - Young adults are becoming more attracted to knowing different countries and cultures.

 - The rise of digital nomads’ trough remote working option is here and continues to grow.

 With such a large segment of their target market shifting attitudes toward new experiences rather than materialistic vacations, many travel brands are struggling to keep up.